SIMEXP/autism-signature/README.md

 ---
 ### 🔪 Running on a Cluster with Apptainer + SLURM

-If you're on an HPC system with Apptainer (formerly Singularity), you can run the full pipeline with a single SLURM job.
+On an HPC system with Apptainer (formerly Singularity):

-1. Make sure Apptainer is available on your system:
+1. Ensure Apptainer is available:

 ```bash
 module load apptainer
 ```

-2. Then, submit the job:
+2. Submit the job:

 ```bash
 sbatch slurm_run_all.sh
 ```

-This script will request **20 CPUs**, **160GB of RAM**, and run the full analysis with:
+This script requests **20 CPUs**, **160 GB RAM**, and runs:

 ```bash
 invoke apptainer-run --task run-all --args "--threads=20"
 ```
+Some variables are hard-coded to run on the infrastructure of Digital Alliance of Canada using the allocation resource of the SIMEXP lab.

 ---
 ## 📁 Folder Structure